Jiawei-Xing/SingleCellStochastics/README.md

 LaVOUS (Lineage-aware Variational Ornstein-Uhlenbeck Stochastics) is a lineage-aware variational model for single-cell RNA-seq count data.
-It models latent expression on a cell lineage tree with Brownian motion (BM) or Ornstein-Uhlenbeck (OU) dynamics, maps latent expression through a softplus link, and evaluates observed counts with a negative-binomial observation model.
+It models latent expression on a cell-lineage tree with Brownian motion (BM) or Ornstein-Uhlenbeck (OU) dynamics, maps latent expression through a softplus link, and evaluates observed counts with a negative-binomial observation model.